sta48/sta48.github.io/documents/design-journey.md

     - The All About Cups page gives the three most important criteria that this solution addresses and feasibly solves to convince the audience that this is the best solution for the problem.

   - **Need**
-    - How one can go about donating
+    - How one can go about donating?

   - **Design Choices**
-    - Buttons appear throughout most of the pages that ask the audience to take action and leads them to a donation page.
+    - Buttons appear throughout most of the pages that ask the audience to take action and leads them to an external donation page.

   - **Need**
-   - What will happen to their money once they have donated(how will it be used)
+   - What will happen to their money once they have donated(how will it be used)?

   - **Design Choices**
     - The Project Page includes a block of Budget information explaning exactly how the donations will be used.

   - **Need**
-  - Why is the non profit working on this problem
+  - Why is the non profit working on this problem?

   - **Design Choices**
     - The Inspiration page writes a short story that allows to audience to empathize with the victims of this problem and understand the urgency of it.